NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/EvaluationOfProjects/README.md

 Project #3: Postponed for reevaluation.

 Bonus project: (!)
 Slicer has proven to be very useful for "voxel printing" anatomical models, which is a 3D-printing technique that can provide very realistic results - 3D in full color, transparency, various degrees of elasticity - and that does not require segmentation, nor the creation of an STL file.
-Other multi-colored 3D-printing techniques require one STL per color, and the colors are therfore "solid".
+Other multi-color 3D-printing techniques require one STL per color, and the colors are therefore "solid".

 Slicer can perfom the required 3D interpolation and slicing that is required for this technique.